thoughtspot/thoughtspot.github.io/_end-user/search/teach-searchiq.md

 To teach SearchIQ your language:

-1. After receiving a search result from SearchIQ, you'll notice a section below the search bar that shows the SearchIQ interpretation of what you typed or spoke.
+1. After receiving a search result from SearchIQ, notice a section under the search bar that shows the SearchIQ interpretation of what you typed or spoke.
 If you do not see this, click **Refine your query**.

    Wherever you see **- -**, those terms were ignored.
 Where you see a word or words, those are the keywords, column names, or data values as understood by SearchIQ.